 Dr. Surabhi Kumar joined Inman Park Animal Hospital in 2017.
-Originally from New Jersey, Dr. Kumar received her undergraduate degree in animal science from Rutgers University where she played Division 1 tennis.
-Determined to follow her dreams - she moved to the south and attended Tuskegee University School of Veterinary Medicine and graduated in 2003 while also teaching tennis and working as a veterinary technician.
+Originally from New Jersey, Dr. Kumar received her undergraduate degree in Animal Science from Rutgers University where she played Division 1 tennis.
+Determined to follow her veterinarian dreams - she moved to the south and attended Tuskegee University School of Veterinary Medicine.
+Dr. Kumar graduated from vet school in 2003 while also teaching tennis and working as a veterinary technician.

 Mary-Elizabeth Ellard is a native of Atlanta and graduated magna cum laude from Duke University with degrees in Religion and Zoology.
 She graduated from the University of Georgia with a Master's in Veterinary Anatomy in 1987 and a Doctor of Veterinary Medicine in 1992 and performed an externship at ZooAtlanta.

 After fifteen years with veterinary hospitals in Atlanta, Dr. Ellard completed a graduate certificate in veterinary shelter medicine from the University of Florida.
 Dr. Ellard has provided high-quality spay-neuter surgery and shelter medicine services for Atlanta animal shelters and works with Best Friends - Atlanta and Lifeline Animal Project as they strive to save lives and serves as a co-instructor for the University of Florida's shelter medicine program.
 Her special interests include behavioral wellness and preventive medicine.

 Dr. Ellard served on the board of the Greater Atlanta Veterinary Medical Society, Happy Tails Pet Therapy and the Association of Shelter Veterinarians.
 She serves on the board for the Georgia Veterinary Medical Association's VetHeart Foundation spay-neuter education program.